The day I met Miss Margaret Hale, Fate kicked me in the gut so hard that I was transformed into a man I would come to loathe.

 “Stop!
 Stop, please!”

 I began stumbling towards the exit, pain raking through me like a spear.
-Gasping for breath, I reached the courtyard, and the cool air revived me instantly, when I sucked it in with great gulps.
+Gasping for breath, I reached the courtyard, and the cool air revived me instantly, when I gasped.
 It took me several moments to compose myself enough that I could go to the house and climb the stairs to the parlour.
-My mother keeps a bottle of port and glasses on a table near the door, and I splashed a large portion of it in a glass.
+My mother keeps a bottle of port on a table near the door, and I splashed a large portion of it in a glass.
 The sweet, heavy liquid burned a path through my insides, and at last, I could breathe again.

 “Why are you imbibing in the middle of the day, John?
 That is not you.
 Has something happened at the mill?”
 Mother’s cool voice inquired.